 Dancing On Ice 2020: Who are the contestants?

-Steps singer Ian “H” Watkins and Love Island star Maura Higgins are among the names confirmed for the 2020 series of ITV’s Dancing On Ice.
+So far the line-up boasts a mix of small screen telly stars.

-A total of 12 celebrities will take to the ice next year when the series returns.
+A total of 12 celebrities will take to the ice next year when Dancing On Ice returns.

+So far the line-up boasts names like Steps singer Ian “H” Watkins and Love Island star Maura Higgins.

 Here is who is confirmed for the series so far: